Knowit-Objectnet/oko-ombruk-mobile/app/README.md

 #  Prosjekt Ombruk mobile app

-This is a project for [Renovasjons- og gjenvinningsetaten (*REG*)](https://www.oslo.kommune.no/etater-foretak-og-ombud/renovasjons-og-gjenvinningsetaten/) in Oslo kommune.
+This is a Flutter project for [Renovasjons- og gjenvinningsetaten (*REG*)](https://www.oslo.kommune.no/etater-foretak-og-ombud/renovasjons-og-gjenvinningsetaten/) in Oslo kommune.

 ## Getting Started
 If you are unfamiliar with Flutter, then go to [the Flutter website](https://flutter.dev) for information on how to get started.